-The CREER NGO, which I'm lodging with, regularly visit villages in the area to educate about the purpose of the NGO, and gather information and contacts.
+The CREER NGO, which I'm lodging with, regularly visit villages in the area as part of their outreach program to educate about the purpose of the NGO, and gather information and contacts.
 I joined them on a trip to Satikran village near Abengourou.
 I rode pillion with Kouame on their Haojin 150cc motorcycle to get there.

 Kouame kindly stopped en route to show me rubber being collecting from trees.
 A strip of bark is cut out diagonally and the rubber drips into a pot.